ehkarabasbu/swe577-inclusive-participatory-smart-environments/README.md

 **Student:** Emir Hüseyin Karabaş
 **Term:** Fall 2025

-## 1. Project Overview
+## 1. Research Overview

-This repository documents the research process for the SWE 577 term paper, which investigates a software-driven approach to creating inclusive and participatory smart environments.
+This repository documents the research process for the SWE 577 term paper, which investigates a software-driven approach to creating inclusive and participatory smart environments across building, urban, and national scales.

-The research focuses on the intersection of Software Engineering and Building Information Modeling (BIM), with particular emphasis on automating accessibility compliance through open standards (IFC/IDS) and smart city frameworks.
+The research focuses on extracting SWE architectural patterns and insights, particularly at the intersection of SWE and BIM, using open standards (IFC/IDS) and open-source practices.

 ## 2. Repository Structure

-This project's progress and documentation are managed entirely through this repository.
+This research's progress and documentation are managed entirely through this repository.

 - **[Wiki](../../wiki)**: Comprehensive research documentation, literature analysis, and progress tracking
 - **[Issues](../../issues)**: Task management and milestone tracking
 - **[Reports](reports/)**: Versioned formal submissions (Work Plan, Progress Report, Final Report)
 - **[Source Code Samples](code/)**: Code samples and analyses organized by paper, extracted from reviewed academic repositories
+- **[Assets](assets/)**: Shared images and figures used in Wiki documentation

 ## 3. Key Research Areas